grisha/grisha.github.com/source/_posts/2013-10-25-mod-python-the-long-story.markdown

 mod_perl.

 Things were going very well back then.
 These were the late nineties, the dawn of e-commerce on the World Wide Web.
-I was working for an ISP which soon transformed into a humongous Web Hosting company, we ran millions of sites, built new data centers with thousands of servers pushing gigabits of traffic and (in short) were taking over the world (or so it seemed).
+I started working for a tiny ISP which soon transformed into a humongous Web Hosting company, we ran millions of sites, built new data centers with thousands of servers pushing gigabits of traffic and (in short) were taking over the world (or so it seemed).
 With the rise of our company’s stock price, me and my colleagues were on our way to becoming millionaires.
 Mod_python was doing very well too.
 It had a busy website, a large and very active mailing list and an ever growing number of devoted users.
 I went to various Open Source conferences to present about it (and couldn’t really believe that without exception everyone knew what mod_python was).

 Then came 2001.
 We just bought a house and our second son was not even a year old when one beautiful sunny summer day I was summoned to a